nxptunx/nxptunx/README.md

 <p align="center">
   <em>“It’s not always about speed.
 It’s about control.” – MF GHOST</em>
-  <em>“You won’t find me on the track.
-You’ll find me in the code.” – nxptunx</em>
+  <em>“On the edge of control, the mind leaves the body… and what drives isn't the driver anymore.” – nxptunx</em>
 </p>

 ---